-The Cisco Umbrella File Inspection feature expands the visibility and enforcement capabilities of Umbrella, protecting against more attack vectors for more users.
-The ability to inspect files is performed in the cloud, not on premises, so there is no need for additional hardware or software to be installed.
-This document consists of three parts, first outlining how to enable file inspection and how to test it.
-Then we'll go through viewing reports to see any files that were inspected.
-Lastly, we'll cover how file inspection actually works in the back-end.
+File Inspection expands the visibility and enforcement capabilities of Umbrella, protecting against more attack vectors for more users.
+The ability to inspect files is performed in the cloud, not on-premises, so there is no need for additional hardware or software to be installed.

-File inspection is an extension of the Umbrella intelligent proxy’s scope and functionality.
-With this feature enabled, you have the ability to scan files for malicious content hosted on risky domains before those files are downloaded.
+File inspection is an extension of the intelligent proxy’s scope and functionality.
+When enabled, you have the ability to scan files for malicious content hosted on risky domains before those files are downloaded.

 A risky domain is neither trusted ("known good") or known to be malicious, but one that could potentially pose a threat because little to no information is known about it.

 The file is captured in our proxy, scanned to determine if a threat exists, and if so, it's blocked from being downloaded.
 This file can be an explicit download, such as when a user clicks on a link in an email or a download that happens behind the scenes, in so-called 'drive-by download' scenarios.
 This is reported on in your Umbrella security activity report and the activity search so you can review what was blocked.